Shipping to New Zealand

 Fumigation is a requirement of MPI and New Zealand fumigation procedures are very strict as the country places top priority to protecting the native flora and fauna.
 Generally, fumigation is required for wood products, high risk outdoor type products, used tyres or any other packaging consisting of low grade timber.
 If in doubt, the treatment must be performed by a government agency or New Zealand government approved agency.

-Maersk Line New Zealand would recommend that cargo, which has any wooden dunnage/packaging, should be fumigated prior to shipment.
+Maersk New Zealand would recommend that cargo, which has any wooden dunnage/packaging, should be fumigated prior to shipment.

 Quarantine Declaration and BACC